-Airbnb — In Portland and really on the entirety of this Seattle to Los Angeles drive, Airbnb is a fantastic option for accommodation.
-Whether you’re on a budget and looking for a private room in a local’s home or want to stay in unique lodgings like this urban treehouse in central Portland, Airbnb has got you covered.
-Click here to browse Airbnbs in Portland.
+Private Rental — In Portland and really on the entirety of this Seattle to Los Angeles drive, finding a private holiday rental is a fantastic option for accommodation.
+Whether you’re on a budget and looking for a private room in a local’s home or want to stay in unique lodgings like this centrally located cottage in Portland, there are countless properties available.
+Click here to browse private rentals in Portland.

 The Society Hotel — Centrally located within close proximity of all of the best sites in Portland, this hotel is an excellent option for those looking for a comfortable place to base themselves in the Oregon city.
 They have an array of rooms available and a tasty restaurant on site.
 Click here to see their availability

 Travelers House — If you’re on a budget or travelling solo, then this hotel is a great option for you.
 They have both dorm and private rooms available, self0catering facilities, and good commons areas that make it easy to meet other travellers.
 Click here to see their availability

 Day 3: Portland Day Trips

 Columbia River Gorge, Oregon

 Located just east of Portland, this makes for an excellent first stop from the Oregon city on your third day of this road trip.
 The Columbia River Gorge is a top sight in the state of Oregon and is absolutely beautiful and worth a stop.
 Make sure take the time to go for a walk and enjoy the gorgeous scenery that you’re about surround yourself with.

 If you’re a cheese-lover, then you absolutely cannot go wrong with a stop in the charming little town of Tillamook.
 Known for its dairy, you can tour the Tillamook Creamery makes for a great stop along the way.
 Sample its iconic sharp cheddar cheese or even get a scoop or two of delicious Tillamook ice cream.

 Lincoln City, Oregon